12 Jun The 12 Best Strength Training Books Ever Written

 An awesome read and I highly recommend it for all coaches and athletes.
 It is a book you will use.

 STARTING STRENGTH by Mark Rippetoe

-If you train with a barbell, my feeling is you MUST get this book to understand the biomechanics and technique of safe and effective barbell training.
+If you train with a barbell, you MUST get this book to understand the biomechanics and technique of safe and effective barbell training.

 I say this because it’s the most important manual for proper barbell technique I’ve seen.

-This is the book I wish I’d had when I was a kid just starting out in training because it would have radically changed my entire training approach.
+This is the book I wish I’d had when I was just starting out in my training because it would have radically changed my training approach.

 If there’s a downside to the book it’s that it is packed with technical information on the lifts.
 If you don’t have a background in anatomy or biomechanics, it could be more challenging, but this is a great way to learn.

-It’s a big book, so it will take you some time to read and comprehend all the material.
+It’s also a big book, so it will take some time to read and comprehend all the material.